shivbrat0510/pizza-sales-analysis-with-SQL-dashboard/README.md

 # SQL
-This repository contains projects  made on SQL
+This repository contains projects  made by me on SQL